Suggs: Books

-In August 2009 Suggs published his first book, Suggs and the City: My Journeys Through Disappearing London, which is partly based on his TV series Disappearing London.
-In October 2013 Suggs released his autobiography, Suggs: That Close.
+In August 2009, Suggs published his first book, Suggs and the City: My Journeys Through Disappearing London, which is partly based on his TV series Disappearing London.
+In October 2013, Suggs released his autobiography, Suggs: That Close.

 Personal life

-In 2012, Suggs learnt of his father's 1975 death through reading his own Wikipedia entry.

-In August 2012, he appeared at the Queen's Hall in Edinburgh as part of the Festival Fringe.
-In his show "Suggs: My Life Story in Word and Music", he talked about his early life and his search to find out more information about his father.
+In August 2012, Suggs appeared at the Queen's Hall in Edinburgh as part of the Festival Fringe.
+In his show Suggs: My Life Story in Word and Music, he talked about his early life and his search to find out more information about his father.
 He referenced his Wikipedia entry and stated that some published information relating to his early life was untrue, adding that he would get bored in interviews and make things up.
 He confirmed that although he was born in Hastings, the family moved around and he spent much of his early life in Wales.
 He stated that his father left when Suggs was three, not before he was born.

 Suggs is married to singer Bette Bright, who is the vocalist of the 1970s British band Deaf School.
 They met through their connection with Clive Langer, married in 1981 and formerly lived in Holloway.
-They have two daughters, Scarlett and Viva.
-Suggs also owns a holiday home in the Italian countryside.

-Suggs is a fan of Chelsea F.C., made apparent by the FA Cup related song "Blue Day" which he wrote and then performed along with the rest of the 1996–1997 Chelsea squad.
-This has also caused the Madness track "One Step Beyond" to be played at Chelsea matches.
+Since 2002, Suggs has also owned a house in Puglia, Italy.

+In the interim period when Madness had split in the late 1980s, Suggs struggled with his mental health and developed paranoia as he was extremely worried about what he would do in the future and how he would provide for his family.
+Consequently, he started taking ecstasy but soon regretted it.
+As such, he started seeing a therapist, who simply told him to stop taking ecstasy as it fueled his paranoia and explained to him that he was simply scared after leaving the comfort zone of the band.

+In April 2025, Suggs revealed he had become teetotal some months previously, saying that he had realised he suffered from alcoholism and that drink had become "more important than anybody or anything else".